HunterCartier702/PiHole-and-Unbound/README.md

         name: systemd-sysctl
         state: restarted
 ```
-Here is the unbound pi-hole.conf file:
+Here is the unbound pi-hole.conf file that Unbound will use.
+You can find this in the PiHole Docs:
 ```yaml
 server:
     # If no logfile is specified, syslog is used